Target audience impressions

 - Goals and segments in Yandex.Metrica

 Install a Yandex.Metrica counter on each page of your site.
-Configure goals or create segments which you want to use for displaying ads.
+Configure goals or create segments which you want to use for serving ads.
 Please note: you can only use simple (not multi-step) goals for your target audience criteria.

 Goals describe the behavior of each user on your site, for example: